wilco2009/MercuryAce/README.md

 - Y6: 24K-28K
 - Y7: 28K-32K

-Las puertas Z30C y Z30D sirven para replicar los espejos del primer KB de la memoria de trabajo del circuito original en la zona de memoria 12K-16K.
+The Z30C and Z30D gates are used to replicate the mirrors of the first KB of the working memory from the original circuit in the 12K-16K memory area.

-A14 indica si estamos en la zona 8-16K.
-Cuando A14 = 0, tienen que repetirse, por tanto se dejan fijos para que siempre se acceda a la misma RAM.
+A14 indicates if we are in the 8-16K area.
+When A14 = 0, they need to be repeated, so they are fixed to always access the same RAM.

 - 3KB		/CE=!(!A14*A13*A12)